Anunth-R/Fast-Robots/lab1.md

 ![image](https://github.com/user-attachments/assets/0c8d0372-cc46-40c8-acac-4d095f54e826)

-I also downloaded the BLE codebase and burned it on the Artemis.
-To verify that the Artemis was working properly, I verified that the MAC address was printed to terminal.
+To verify that the Artemis was working properly, I verified that the MAC address was printed to terminal when running the ble_arduino script.

 ![image](https://github.com/user-attachments/assets/69ff4391-7152-4cf0-b1c8-ef0bbd8e08f1)

 I then updated the MAC address in the connections.yaml folder to allow my computer to connect to the Artemis over bluetooth.
-I also generated a UUID to prevent accedently connecting to another board and updated both the arduino_ble and connections.yaml folder as shown below.
+I also generated a UUID to prevent accedently connecting to another board and updated both the arduino_ble and connections.yaml.

 ![image](https://github.com/user-attachments/assets/a53bf4c4-68fc-4059-af10-a82f9a728382)

 ![image](https://github.com/user-attachments/assets/aec71ea0-9e10-4081-9264-8804db378a9a)

 The following setup and codebase allows my computer and the Artemis board to wirelessly communicate with each other.
-In particular, the ble_arduino file handles the actual bluetooth communication on the board.
-In addition, the base_ble and ble python files handle communication on the Python side.
+In particular, the ble_arduino, base_ble and ble files handle communication on the Python side.
 Estring and RobotCommand are helper scripts that provide a useful datastructure and helper functions.

 ## Task ECHO
-I wrote a simple ECHO command that allows the Artemis to take in a command from python and echo it back with the modifier "Robot says -> " in front of it.
+I wrote a simple ECHO command that allows the Artemis to echo recieved commands back with "Robot says -> " in front of it.

 On the Arduino side: